Superior Approach to Hip Surgery Offers Faster Recovery

 Well connected to medical professionals all over Southwest Florida, Dr. Worden began investigating doctors and various hip replacement procedures.
 After much research, he remembers, “I went to Dr. Gardner (owner of Gardner Orthopedics), an old friend, and asked if he would recommend I do the surgery in the posterior or anterior approach.
 He explained that there was actually a third way of doing hip surgeries and introduced me to Dr. Ameglio.”

-Dr. Peter Ameglio performs the SuperPATH® approach at Gardner Orthopedics.
+Dr. Peter Ameglio performs the SuperPATH® approach.
 This procedure isn’t new.
 It was originally introduced in 2003 and Dr. Ameglio is the only surgeon in Southwest Florida performing SuperPATH.
 Its key lies in not dislocating the hip joint during surgery.

 In traditional hip replacements, a dislocation of the hip is required.
 This results in injury to the joint capsule and small muscle attachments of the hip.
 Following the surgery done with traditional approaches, the patient is instructed in hip precautions or positions they should not place the hip to prevent joint dislocation.
 The SuperPATH approach does not carry these restrictions as the joint is never dislocated.
 The capsule and muscles are not injured during surgery making for a quicker recovery.